Lesterpaintstheworld/terminal-velocity/characters/character_development.md

   - Relationships:
     - Evolving dynamic with Marcus, highlighting personal stakes in the narrative.

+## Character Development Log

+## Main Characters
+## Isabella Torres
+  - Advocate for AI rights and integration, navigating ethical dilemmas and societal pushback, growing from a cautious advocate to a confident leader, while facing personal challenges that test her resolve.
+Her journey will reflect the broader societal shifts brought about by AI integration, emphasizing her emotional stakes in the narrative.
+  - **Emotional Stakes**: Isabella's advocacy is deeply intertwined with her personal relationships, particularly her evolving dynamic with Marcus, which adds complexity to her character arc.
+Her internal conflict regarding AI rights and personal relationships will be further explored.
+  - Emotional stakes: Balancing her advocacy for AI rights with personal relationships, reflecting the broader societal shifts brought about by AI integration.

 # Character Development Log

 ## Main Characters